1. Construction Phase

 The guitar will get 9 coats of lacquer.
 Those parts which will not be lacquered are covered with green tape.
 Therefore the F-holes are closed with the help of a bent wire which really is a fiddly job and needs some experience.

-The first coat seals the wood, the paste filler remains in the pores of the wood only.
 The guitar then gets 8 further coats which are sanded every 2 coats.
 By this it is ensured that the grain shows evenly without protruding structures.

 The fan in the spray box very quickly removes the harmful lacquer fumes which develop when spraying the nitrocellulose paint.